palmetto/palmetto-components/docs/CONTRIBUTING.md

 ### 4. Use the palmetto-design-tokens Library Exclusively when Styling Components

 Our component library is based on the [Palmetto Design Tokens](https://github.com/palmetto/palmetto-design-tokens) design system.
-If you are unfamiliar with it,

-A short description is as follows:
+The design system provides us with a set of commonly reusable A short description is as follows:
 * Tokens are defined in JSON form, in palmetto-design-tokens.
 * When palmetto-design-tokens is built, it will generate utility classes, scss, and css variables based on these tokens.